International Undergraduate Student Scholarship (Out-of-State Tuition Waiver)

 - Obey immigration regulations, university policy, state and local laws

 - Annual International Dinner (late March or early April)

-- Mandatory participation each Fall and Spring in service activities with a total of 25 service hours per fall/spring semester.
+- Mandatory participation each Fall and Spring in service activities

 - Violations of immigration rules and regulations, university policy, or state and local law are grounds for immediate revocation of the scholarship.